 2. We are capable of changing ourselves for the better

-We understand the power of changing any negative thoughts and beliefs we hold about ourselves and others.
+We understand the power of changing any negative thoughts and beliefs we hold about ourselves, others, and life in general.

 3. We are capable of changing our lives for the better

 We understand how important behaving and living differently is to our sobriety and happiness.